 What is the Least Restrictive Alternative?

-In a situation where a guardianship were likely necessary, Florida Statutes state that a guardian may not be appointed if the court finds there is an alternative to guardianship that will sufficiently address the problems of the incapacitated person.
+In a situation where a guardianship may be necessary, Florida Statutes state that a guardian need not be appointed if the court finds there is an alternative to guardianship that will sufficiently address the problems of the incapacitated person.
 Similarly, Florida Statute §744.2005, provides that:

 “The order appointing a guardian must be consistent with the incapacitated person’s welfare and safety, must be the least restrictive appropriate alternative, and must reserve to the incapacitated person the right to make decisions in all matters commensurate with the person’s ability to do so.”